snzhr/SE2_Project/README.md

+# Cinema Booking Application

-# This is platform for booking cinema tickets online
+## This is platform for booking cinema tickets online

 #Project Manager